BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

    wire [31:0] Jimm = {{12{instr[31]}}, instr[19:12], instr[20], instr[30:21], 1'b0};
    wire [31:0] Uimm = {instr[31], instr[30:12], {12{1'b0}}};
 ```

+At this point, I realized what an _instruction set architecture_ means: it is for sure a specification of _what bit pattern does what_
+(Instruction Set) and it is also at the same time driven by how this will be translated into wires (Architecture).
+There were things that seemed really weird to me
+in the first place: all these immediate format variants, the fact that immediate values are scrambled in different bits of `instr`,
+and the weird instructions `LUI`,`AUIPC`,`JAL`,`JALR`.
+When writing the instruction decoder, you better understand the reasons.
+The
+ISA is really smart, and the result of a long evolution (there were RISC-I, RISC-II, ... before).
+It seems to me the result of a
+_distillation_.
+What is really nice in the ISA is:
+- instruction size is fixed.
+Makes things really easier. _(there are extension with varying instrution length, but at least the core
+  instruction set is simple)_;
+- `rs1`,`rs2`,`rd` are always encoded by the same bits of `instr`;
+- the immediate formats that need to do sign expansion do it from the same bit (`instr[31]`);
+- the weird instructions `LUI`,`AUIPC`,`JAL`,`JALR` can be combined to implement higher-level tasks
+   (load 32-bit constant in register, jump to arbitrary address, function calls).
+Their existence is
+   justified by the fact it makes the design easier.
+Then assembly programmer's life is made easier by
+   _pseudo-instructions_.

 TO BE CONTINUED.